-There are zoning provisions about mixed-use and compact development, for example the Designed Multiple Use Development and Planned Shopping Center districts, as well as the R-MF-3 and R-MF-5 zones.
-The encouragement of small-scale, neighborhood businesses may involve examination of existing zoning to identify potential sites where these might occur or to determine whether zoning revisions would be needed.
-However, there are limits to compact or cluster development as many areas of the Town of Fishkill do not have public sewer facilities or insufficient additional sewer capacity.
+There are zoning provisions about mixed-use and compact development, for example, the Designed Multiple Use Development and Planned Shopping Center districts, as well as the R-MF-3 and R-MF-5 zones.
+The encouragement of small-scale, neighborhood businesses may involve examination of existing zoning to identify potential sites where these might occur or to determine whether zoning revisions would be beneficial to the Town.
+However, there are limits to compact or cluster development as many areas of the Town of Fishkill do not have public sewer facilities or have insufficient additional sewer capacity.
 Similarly, many areas of the Town of Fishkill do not have available public water facilities or have insufficient additional public water supply capacity.
 Sewer capacity is limited in terms of treatment, points of discharge (Glenham) and line capacity.
-Public water supply capacity is limited by the small number of wells and problems with water quality in the existing wells.
-The Town would have to explore and create new water sources, and fund, design and build new treatment and transmission facilities.
+Public water supply capacity, in some areas of the Town, is limited by the small number of wells and problems with water quality in the existing wells.